My friends call me a health nut and like to keep healthy by practicing yoga, running, and other cardiovascular intense activities.

-Do you suffer from toenail fungus but don’t want to deal with prescription drugs that put your kidneys at risk or foot the bill for laser treatment for toenail fungus?
+Do you suffer from toenail fungus but don’t want to deal with prescription drugs that could possibly put your kidneys at risk or foot the bill for laser treatment for toenail fungus?
 Luckily there are many home remedies for toenail fungus.
 Old familiars such as tea tree oil and apple cider vinegar can help fight off pesky nail fungus.
 Take comfort in the fact that there are cures readily available for purchase and that you are not alone in your suffering.

-Toenail fungus, also known as Onychomycosis, is a condition that afflicts tens of millions of people worldwide.
+Toenail fungus, also known as onychomycosis, is a condition that afflicts tens of millions of people worldwide.
 Many do not know how to cope with this affliction but there are many natural home remedies that can be used to treat and cure toenail fungus.
 Not only does nail fungus present a physical health risk but also a mental and emotional one, as many people form a negative opinion of their bodies while trying to cope with their footcare.

 Symptoms of Toenail Fungus

-The skin near the discoloration may also become itchy, inflamed or flaky.
+The skin near the discoloration may also become itchy, inflamed, or flaky.
 As the infection grows towards the inner part of the nail, the texture of the nail itself begins to change.
 Nails may thicken and become brittle.
-In some cases, the nail becomes overgrown and becomes difficult to cut using regular nail clippers; in extreme cases the nail falls off altogether.
+In some cases, the nail becomes overgrown and becomes difficult to cut using regular nail clippers; in extreme cases, the nail falls off altogether.